YEAR 3 PROJECT - 2023/4

 Prerequisites / Co-requisites

 The project forms an integral and important part of your programme.
 It is intended to occupy some 300 hours spread over two semesters.
-The normal arrangement is for students to carry out a project in the Department, but projects suggested by and in collaboration with industry may also be available and are welcome.
+The normal arrangement is for students to carry out a project on Campus, but projects suggested by and in collaboration with industry may also be available and are welcome.

-Students are expected to spend time each week on dedicated project work, organise their time effectively allowing for lead times on ordered components, development time for sub-modules or sub-tasks, and adequate time to write up their mid-project report as well as their final project report.
+Students are expected to spend time each week dedicated to their project, organise their time effectively allowing for lead times on ordered components, development time for sub-modules or sub-tasks, and adequate time to write up their mid-project report as well as their final project report.
 They are also expected to keep a log book, as well as meet with their supervisor regularly, ideally each week, but at least once every two weeks.

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate success in the process of carrying out a project.
-(It is helpful if the project actually works, but presentation of a clear understanding of why a project has not worked can also be valuable from an engineering point of view.)
+Students will have an opportunity to demonstrate their project, if relevant.
+While it is helpful if the project actually works, discussion and understanding of why a project has not worked can also be valuable from an engineering point of view.
+The project will also require the student to write-up their findings in the form of a technical report and be able to discuss the findings in viva-voce examination.

 Thus, the summative assessment for this module consists of the following: